Dean Faiello

-Dean Faiello (August 31, 1959 - January 26, 2024) was an American criminal formerly imprisoned at Attica Correctional Facility for the April 2003 death of Maria Cruz, whom he had presented himself to as a dermatologist.
+Dean Faiello is an American criminal formerly imprisoned at Attica Correctional Facility for the April 2003 death of Maria Cruz, whom he had presented himself to as a dermatologist.
 Faiello held neither a medical degree nor a license to practice medicine.

 Biography

 Early life and education

 Faiello was raised in Madison, New Jersey, graduating from Madison High School in 1977 (voted "most likely to succeed" by classmates).
 He enrolled in Rensselaer Polytechnic Institute in 1977, but left without graduating.

 Early career

 Faiello worked in construction before being employed at a day spa, where he became skilled at hair removal.
 In 1996, he began his own practice, SkinOvations, from an office on Park Avenue (later moving to an office on 133 East 73rd Street, and then to an office at 117 East 18th Street in Gramercy Park).
 The medical spa offered blood vessel removal, electrolysis, laser hair removal, laser skin treatments, tattoo removal, and facials.

 In 1998, Faiello was charged with possession of a controlled substance, forgery, and possession of a forged instrument.
 He pleaded guilty to a misdemeanor count of possession of a forged instrument and was sentenced to three years' probation.
 On his website, Faiello claimed to hold a Master of Science degree from Rensselaer Polytechnic Institute (RPI) and the credential of Certified Professional Electrologist, despite it lapsing in 1998 after he failed to earn continuing education units required to maintain certification.